Thynkon/dai-pw-02/docs/proto.typ

 ```

 On a successful request, the server answers with the code `0` indicating that
-the file was saved successfully.
+the file or directory was created successfully.

 On error, the code matches one of:
 - EACCES